 The O&M assessment focuses on the alternative skills needed to live independently and obtain or maintain employment.

-Except for assessment-only requests, O&M services cannot begin before the case is moved into either the Extended Evaluation or the IPE is completed in RHW.
+Except for assessment-only requests, O&M services cannot begin before the case is moved into either a Pre-Trial Work Experience or the IPE is completed in RHW.

 O&M instructors provide assessments that may include such areas as: